 Before I begin my reviews of Ms. Frantz’s AMAZING books, I need to begin with a personal story.
-Five years ago, my beautiful child came into this world 11 weeks early.
+Almost eight years ago, my beautiful child came into this world 11 weeks early.
 Isabella was born at 29 weeks!
 My husband and I were terrified to say the least.
 I lost interest in a lot of things that I once took such joy in, namely reading.
 I was so consumed by my daughter and her struggles, and still working full-time, and still being a wife in an incredibly difficult moment in our marriage.
 It seemed like everything that could go wrong was going wrong at that time.
 This period lasted about two-three years.
 I was fading — I just didn’t have any interest in anything but sleep.
 The fog of depression that I was under was intense, and I didn’t know how to pull myself out.
 The Nicole I had been was gone, replaced by someone I didn’t even recognize.
 It was horrifying.

 Then, one day about two years ago, I was perusing the Amazon Kindle sales when I came upon the novel Love’s Reckoning by Laura Frantz.
 It sounded good and was free (LOL!), so I got the book.
-Fast forward to today, two years later, where I am now nearing my 200th book read since I read Love’s Reckoning.
+Fast forward to today, many years later, where I am now nearing my almost 400th book read since I read Love’s Reckoning.
 I credit this personal awakening to that day when I picked up Frantz’s novel and devoured it.
 Life came back to me in a big way.
 On that day, God led me to the realization that life is full of amazing things: a good book, a laugh with my husband, my sweet daughter’s hugs and kisses, a great conversation with my best friend.
 Somehow, in the trauma of life, I lost sight of that.
 She may never read this or know this, but I do credit Ms. Frantz’s writing and her beautifully stunning novel, as being the kick in the pants that I needed to get back to life, to reading, to enjoying my family and friends.
 God has blessed Ms. Frantz with an incredible talent.
 Her books will always have a special place in my heart.
 I hope that you read them all, and they find a special place in your heart, too!

-Check out Ms. Frantz’s website at: http://laurafrantz.net/.
+Check out Ms. Frantz’s website at http://laurafrantz.net/.